nxsdev/hono-prisma-next-workers-starter/README.md

 This project is a quickstart for using Cloudflare Workers with Hono and Next.js.

-It was inspired by the core building blocks reused across [gm.dev](https://gm.dev) and [Chasing Harbor](https://chasingharbor.com).

 The quickstart includes some defaults for:

-- A monorepo setup with pnpm workspaces
+- A monorepo architecture using pnpm workspaces and [Turborepo](https://turbo.build/repo/docs) for efficient build orchestration
-- Basic Next.js setup with [Tailwind CSS](https://tailwindcss.com/)
+- Basic Next.js 15 App Router setup with [Tailwind CSS](https://tailwindcss.com/)
+- Client-side data fetching and caching via [TanStack Query](https://tanstack.com/query/latest)
-- A simple API via [Hono](https://hono.dev)
+- Simple and type-safe API endpoints with [Hono](https://hono.dev) and [Prisma](https://www.prisma.io/)
+- Distributed SQL database with [TiDB](https://pingcap.co.jp/) for cloud-native applications
 - Deployments to Cloudflare via [GitHub Actions](.github/workflows)
 - Formatting and linting via [Biome](https://biomejs.dev/)

+A monorepo setup with pnpm workspaces and Turborepo for efficient build orchestration Next.js 14 App Router setup with Tailwind CSS for modern React development A simple API via Hono with Prisma integration for type-safe database operations TanStack Query (React Query) integration for efficient server state management Deployments to Cloudflare via GitHub Actions Formatting and linting via Biome

 ## Getting Started